pjlintw/tf-transformer/README.md

 # Transformer - Attention Is ALL You Need
 A Tensorflow implementation of Transformer in version 1.12.
-The core fucntions in tranformer such as __scaled dot prodction attention__, __multi-head attention__ and __feedforward network__ were implemented in `nn.py`
+The core fucntions in transformer such as __scaled dot prodction attention__, __multi-head attention__ and __feedforward network__, were implemented in `nn.py`

-> For more details: Ashish Vaswani, et al. ["Attention is all you need."](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf)
+ > For more details, read the paper: Ashish Vaswani, et al. ["Attention is all you need."](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf)

-In order to ensure the computational graph, optimizer, loss are correct, this transformer was designed to recontruct sentence using a tiny dataset on Classical Chinese corpus.
+In order to ensure the computational graph, optimizer and loss functions are correctly design, this transformer was builded to recontruct sentence using a tiny dataset on Classical Chinese corpus.

 Noticed: TF 1.x scripts will not continue to work with TF 2.0.
 Therefore, the new variants of transformer will move to Tensorflow 2.0.